Han-ju/Han-ju.github.io/_posts/2021-10-05-datatable-test.markdown

 * You can page the results so that you show only a certain number of values on the first page and then require users to click next to see more entries.

 Read more of the [DataTable documentation](https://www.datatables.net/manual/options) to get a sense of the options you can configure.
 You should probably only use DataTables when you have long, massive tables full of information.

+{% include note.git html content=" Try to keep the columns to 3 or 4 columns only.
+If you add 5+ columns, your table may create horizontal scrolling with the theme.
+Additionally, keep the column heading titles short." %}

+{% include links.html %}